Pádraigín Ní Uallacháin

-Pádraigín Ní Uallacháin is an Irish singer, songwriter, and academic writer from Ireland.
+Pádraigín Ní Uallacháin (/ˈpO:drIgiːn niː 'u:ləxO:n/; /ga/) is an Irish singer, songwriter, and academic writer from Ireland.

 Early life

 Pádraigín Ní Uallacháin was born into an Irish-speaking household in County Louth to Pádraig Ó hUallacháin and Eithne Devlin, from Cullyhanna, County Armagh.
 She is one of eight siblings, notably an elder sister of Eithne Ní Uallacháin (1957–1999).
 Their father, a teacher, writer and song collector collected older songs from the Oriel area and in Rannafast, and encouraged her and her siblings to sing.
 Her family childhood was spent in Ballina, County Mayo; in Ramelton & Carrigart, County Donegal, and in Dundalk, County Louth.

-She attended St. Louis Secondary boarding school in County Monaghan before beginning a degree course at University College Dublin and University of Ulster..
+She attended St. Louis Secondary boarding school in County Monaghan before beginning a degree course at University College Dublin and University of Ulster.
 She received her doctorate in 2009 from the University of Ulster.
-She lived in Mullaghban, County Armagh, near her mother's native place of Cullyhanna, and now lives in Omeath County Louth.
+She lived in Mullaghbawn, County Armagh, near her mother's native place of Cullyhanna, and now lives in Omeath, County Louth.

 In 1977, Pádraigín was the first woman to read the news headlines in Irish at RTÉ, Ireland's national broadcaster.
 She also researched and presented numerous radio programmes in English and in Irish for RTÉ Radio.

 She left RTÉ in 1980 to study for a master's degree in the University of Ulster and in 1984 began teaching in Dundalk, County Louth.
 She left teaching in 1999 to become a full-time professional musician.